 Treatment for Boron Deficiency in Vegetables

 The Royal Horticultural Society notes that boron is essential for healthy plant development.
 Some plants suffer from boron deficiency.
 Broccoli displays this deficiency with hollow stalks and beets with black spots.
 Other crops may also develop a boron deficiency including cabbage, strawberries, cauliflower and strawberries.
-If you suspect that your plants may have a boron deficiency, conduct a soil test to be sure.
+To confirm that plants may have boron deficiency, conduct a soil test to be sure.

 Creeping Charley is a perennial weed that can easily intrude a vegetable garden.
-According to the University of Illinois Extension, borax is an effective herbicide that stops this annoying weed before it invades your garden.
+According to the University of Illinois Extension, borax is an effective herbicide that stops this annoying weed before it takes over the whole garden.

 The University of West Virginia Extension Service recommends using borax to preserve flowers.
 Flowers that are preserved using borax hold their shape and seem to experience minimal shrinkage.